 The answer to the question is no.

 This is in part because terracotta roof tiles are crafted from clay which is a material that can be quite moist.

-This is the reason why terracotta tiles can last for years as the clay absorbs the moisture naturally and can withstand weather exposure.
+The reason why terracotta tiles can last for years (without the paint) is the clay absorbs the moisture naturally and can withstand weather exposure.